kestra-io/docs/docs/developer-guide/variables/README.md

 ```

 ## More

-In order to customize the variable see:
+To customize the variable see:

 <ChildTableOfContents :max="1" />